Skip to main content

 Who Should Book

 Christos suits the diner who wants a serious steakhouse meal without paying for a Manhattan address.
-It is a natural fit for groups, family occasions, and anyone exploring Astoria's dining scene beyond the obvious stops.
+It is a natural fit for groups, family occasions, anyone exploring Astoria's dining scene beyond the obvious stops.
 It is less suited to visitors who want the full New York steakhouse theatre of a Peter Luger or a Wolfgang's.
 For a broader view of where Christos sits within New York's dining options, see our full New York City restaurants guide.
 If you are building a full Astoria day, pair it with our New York City bars guide for pre-dinner options.

 Practical Details